asriram1/Vehicle_Detection_Using_Raspberry_Pi/README.md

 ## Contributions

-Anirudh Sriram (CE) - Developed script and install OpenCV on Raspberry Pi, Connected Camera to Pi, Increased Virtual Memory
+Anirudh Sriram (CE) - Developed vehicle detection script, Installed OpenCV on Raspberry Pi, Connected Camera to Pi, Increased Virtual Memory

-Ashaki Gumbs (EE)- Installed OS and OpenCV on Raspberry Pi, Connected Camera to pi, Increased Virtual Memory, Setup SSH on Raspberry Pi
+Ashaki Gumbs (EE)- Installed OS and OpenCV on Raspberry Pi, Developed video recording script, Connected Camera to pi, Increased Virtual Memory, Setup SSH on Raspberry Pi

+## Project Obstacles

+One of the issues with using a raspberry pi is the little amount of RAM, which makes processing time too long.
+Hence to account for this, we restriced the video time to just 20 seconds and set the video to record at a low resolution of 512 by 512 pixels.
+Another small hindrance was the extremely long build time for OpenCV.
+The Raspberry pi was left running overnight to let OpenCV install completely.
+Another small issue with the program is the few false alarms being detected in the newly generated video, which meant the program is not 100% accurate.

+## Future Improvements

+To develop our project further, we would focus on eliminating all false alarms in our vehicle detection.
+Furthermore, we would also want to implement code which will help count the number of cars passing through a particular area.

 ## References